0xbiju/0xbiju.github.io/index.md

 Chin Pokies is a collection of 6,969 profile picture based NFTs with a focus on community, enjoyable art, and a utility-based component that we’re looking forward to implementing post-launch.
 The utility-based component will be implemented post-launch using funds from project mint sales (50% of the project must mint out).
 60% of mint sales will be reinvested into the project to cover additional fixed costs, additional development, events, future releases, and more.

-Chin Pokies will be minting later this summer.
-Public sale price will be 0.0369 Etherium, and Allowlist Presale price will be 0.025 Etherium
+**Chin Pokies will be minting later this summer.
+Public sale price will be 0.0369 Etherium, and Allowlist Presale price will be 0.025 Etherium.

 ## Overview of the Team